 It works best if you set aside a still place where you can quiet your thoughts without interruptions.
 Consider taking a class to help you get the most out of the experience, or pull up some Youtube videos that can get you off to a good start.

 Remember, stress can activate a pain response at any time, so look for ways to minimize stressful situations in your life.
 It’s one of the best ways to manage chronic pain, but it can be difficult.
-Try envisioning a series of calming scenes, or dial up your favorite form of relaxing music.
+Try mind relaxation techniques envisioning a series of calming scenes, or dial up your favorite form of relaxing music.

 Try deep breathing exercises whenever you feel yourself becoming stressed at work or in a social situation.
 It’s an effective, non-intrusive way to keep your pain under control without being too obvious about it.
 Stay away from caffeinated and alcoholic drinks and stop smoking, which can contribute to your stress.